floschnell/munichways-routing/README.md

 # munichways - routing

-This project uses rated bikepath segments from www.munichways.com to render improved routing data for the OSRM backend.
+This project uses rated bikepath segments from www.munichways.de to render improved routing data for the OSRM backend.
 A running demo service can be found at https://routing.floschnell.de.

+## DEPRECATED

+This project is deprecated, find a maintained version here: https://github.com/MunichWays/radlnavi

 ## comparison

-Let's compare existing routing algorithms with the one supported by the munichways.com annotations.
+Let's compare existing routing algorithms with the one supported by the munichways.de annotations.

 I chose a route going from Olympiapark to Ostbahnhof and calculated the route via conventional OSM and Google Maps.
 Eventually, I computed the route with the improved munichways routing.